csmc-vaneykjlab/QCeltis/example-dataset/README.md

-# Using the QCPackage using an example dataset
+# Using QCeltis to perform Quality Control using an Example Dataset

 ## Table of Contents
 1. [Installation](#installation)